 Be active on social media and make sure you’re adequately engaging with your customers via comments and direct message replies.

 Provide your customers with a variety of ways to reach you: live chat, social media, SMS, phone, and email.

 Even with automated responses, make sure the messages are personalized and friendly.

 Take responsibility when mistakes are made on your end.
 And make sure to provide timely and satisfactory resolutions.

-Remember that a bad customer experience will cost you more than a refund, an exchange, or a voucher.
-However, whatever amount you end up losing to satisfy an unhappy customer’s needs will still be a lot lower than what you’ll lose if you leave a customer with a bad experience unsatisfied.
+Remember that a bad customer experience will cost you more than a refund, an exchange, or a lost sale.
+Whatever amount you end up losing to satisfy an unhappy customer’s needs will still be a lot less than what you’ll lose if you leave a customer with a bad taste in their mouth.